staffanm/ferenda/doc/createdocrepos.rst

 functionality to make it easier to work with plain text files.
-In this case, we'll iterate through the file one paragraph at a time, and if the paragraph starts with a four-digit number (and the number hasn't been marked "Not Issued.") we'll download it by callling :meth:`~ferenda.DocumentRepository.download_single`.
+In this case, we'll iterate through the file one paragraph at a time, and if the paragraph starts with a four-digit number (and the number hasn't been marked "Not Issued.") we'll download it by calling :meth:`~ferenda.DocumentRepository.download_single`.

 Like the default implementation, we offload the main work to :meth:`~ferenda.DocumentRepository.download_single`, which will look if the file exists on disk and only if not, attempt to download it.
 If the ``--refresh`` parameter is provided, a `conditional get
 <http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.3>`_ is
 performed and only if the server says the document has changed, it is re-downloaded.